Company Logo - Home Link

 Several films and TV series have featured scenes in Serendipity 3, including, of course, the 2001 comedy Serendipity.

-Naturally, Serendipity 3 makes an appearance in the quintessential series about being a teen in New York City, Gossip Girl.
+Naturally, Serendipity 3 appears in the quintessential series about being a teen in New York City, Gossip Girl.

 Serendipity 3 is at 225 East 60th Street between 2nd Avenue and 3rd Avenue.